 Our Comprehensive Guide to Anxiety Relief also explains 25 research-backed ways to keep calm and carry on.

 Recipe-wise, you may also want to check out this Healing Hazelnut Beet Salad or this Anti-Inflammatory Olive Oil Quickbread, which is vegan and gluten-free.
-(Both are great at targeting fatigue and the kind of inflammation that can lead to period pain.
+(Both are from our Mood Recipes column and are great at targeting fatigue and the kind of inflammation that can lead to period pain.
 Remember: food is medicine!)